graalvm/graal-io-website/gcn/docs/gcn-modules/streaming/includes/analytics-controller.md

-The GCN launcher created a Controller to create an endpoint for the _Analytics_ microservice in a file named _lib/src/main/java/com/example/consumer/AnalyticsController.java_, as follows:
+The GCN Launcher created a Controller to create an endpoint for the _Analytics_ microservice in a file named _lib/src/main/java/com/example/consumer/AnalyticsController.java_, as follows:

 ```java
 package com.example.consumer;